Mikihero/BetterCoinflips/README.md

 6. An SCP-268 will spawn at their feet.
 7. They will receive a random good effect (configurable) for 5 seconds.
 8. They will get a Logicer with 1 ammo.
 9. An SCP-2176 will spawn at their feet.
+10. A pink candy will spawn at their feet.

 - Whenever someone flips a coin and it lands on tails one of the following will happen:
 1. Their current hp will be set to 70%.